Detecting Shearless Phase-Space Transport Barriers in Global Gyrokinetic Turbulence Simulations with Test Particle Map Models: Signatures of Shearless Tori in Gyrokinetic Simulations

-The persistence can be plotted against the average birth and death value \(\bar{f} = (B+D)/2\) of each feature to create a \textit{persistence diagram}.
+To use this quantity, the persistence can be plotted against the average birth and death value \(\bar{f} = (f_{birth}+f_{death})/2\) of each feature to create a \textit{persistence diagram}.
+In the case where \(f\) has an overall gradient in \(x\), \(\bar{f}\) is correlated with the \(x\) location of the feature.
+Note that persistence diagrams also sometimes plot \(f_{birth}\) against \(f_{death}\), which is simply a 45-degree rotated version of the type of diagram used here.
 The persistence diagrams for both the noisy and non-noisy example \(f\) are shown in figure~\ref{fig:blob_persistence}(c).
-Note that persistence diagrams often plot the birth \(B\) against the death \(D\), and this diagram is simply the 45-degree rotated version of such a diagram.
-In cases where \(f\) has an overall gradient, as is the case for the example function \(f(x,y)\), \(\bar{f}\) can be used as a proxy for the radial location of the feature in the persistence diagram.
-Notice in the original function, four blobs are detected around \(\bar{f} \approx 0.4\) and two are detected around \(\bar{f} \approx 0.8\), which correspond to the two bands of blobs given in the example function.
-In the noisy version of the function, many more features have been detected, but the major blobs continue to be visible in the persistence diagram.
-This behavior can be rigorously understood through the stability of persistence diagrams under perturbation \citep{cohen-steiner_stability_2007}.
+The two bands of blobs are visible as a cluster of high-persistence features detected around \(\bar{f} \approx 0.4\) and \(\bar{f} \approx 0.8\).
+Although many more local maxima are present in the noisy function, both persistence diagrams show the same number of high-persistence local maxima corresponding to the two bands of blobs, marked in red.
+This persistence behavior can be rigorously understood through the stability of persistence diagrams under perturbation \citep{cohen-steiner_stability_2007}.
+Physically, \(P\) measures (half) the fluctuation amplitude \(\delta f\) which is organized into a topologically distinct `blob' of \(f(x,y)\).

-Next, in order to give a statistical summary of the persistence diagram into a single curve, we use \textit{ silhouettes} \citep{chazal_stochastic_2014}, which are computed from these persistence diagrams.
-This is a curve which is constructed by taking a weighted average of tent functions associated with each feature in the persistence diagram.
-Silhouettes are used in TDA and machine learning to vectorize the topological information present in a noisy persistence diagram into a single curve.
+In order to give a statistical summary of the topological information provided by the persistence diagram into a single curve, we use \textit{silhouettes} \citep{chazal_stochastic_2014}.
+These are constructed by taking a weighted average of tent functions associated with each feature in the persistence diagram.
 Intuitively, the silhouette is a function which peaks where the persistence diagram is dominated by high-persistence features, and is low where the persistence diagram is dominated by low-persistence features.
 We use a power weighting of \(P^2\) to emphasize the high-persistence features.
-An example silhouette is shown in figure~\ref{fig:blob_persistence}(c).
-Essentially, the key feature of the silhouette is that it captures the two radially distinct bands of blobs as peaks in the silhouette function at the corresponding values of \(\bar{f}\).
+With this weighting, the silhouette \(\propto |\delta f|^3\), where \(\delta f\) is again the fluctuation amplitude associated with topologically distinct blobs or holes.
+An example silhouette is shown in figure~\ref{fig:blob_persistence}(c), showing how the two bands of blobs are captured by peaks in the silhouette curve at the values of \(\bar{f}\) corresponding to the radial location of the blobs.